The Country House has its own good-natured spirit who died tragically.

 The Country House is a “Relaxed American eatery & bar serving comfort food & half-pound burgers in a quaint house.”

 One happy patron said, “Tasty food, good service and cozy atmosphere.”

-Outside, the original 1920s vintage authentic design has been restored; a real step back in time; a real country house.
-In the front of the Country House is a lovely flower garden, with an iron decorative fence on both sides of the cement walk way, leading up to the front door.
+Outside, the authentic original 1920s vintage design has been restored, a real step back in time, a real country house.
+In front is a lovely flower garden, with an iron decorative fence on both sides of the cement walkway, leading up to the front door.
 The walls are plank boards and bricks.

-The Country House is a very successful, romantic restaurant and bar, which is located on the first floor, no more a creaky fixer upper opportunity.
-It is a nice vintage stylish combination of wood board walls and brick, hardwood floors throughout.
+It is also a very successful, romantic restaurant and bar, no more a creaky fixer upper opportunity.
+It is a stylish combination of wood board walls and brick, with hardwood floors throughout.
 It is no longer a working class dive, but a lovely renovated restaurant and bar with most of its original charm.

-This cozy, upscale interior is well-planned out, and is a delightful, romanic place to have a meal with your significant other!
-Nice wooden round tables are located in front of a large, stone fireplace, made complete with a bear’s head hanging in the middle.
-An L shaped bar with big screens on the walls makes it a great place to catch a sports activity.
+The cozy, upscale interior is well-planned out, a delightful, romantic place to have a meal with your significant other!
+Nice wooden round tables are located in front of a large, stone fireplace, made complete with a bear’s head mounted prominently in the middle.
+An L-shaped bar with big screen TV on the walls makes it a great place to catch sports events.

-The second floor isn’t used as a commercial space or even living space; but mostly for storage.
-It has been stabilized and usable space, but nothing spectacular.
-There is an office or two for the restaurant and bar.
+The second floor is mostly for storage, with an office or two for the restaurant and bar.

 Besides their burgers, they offer delicious,Two-Fisted Sandwiches, Seafood, Pastas, Salad, interesting Starters, Chop House, Sides AND a Child Menu.

 They are also willing to help in fundraisers.
 See the information about this on their website: burgerone.com.